ljunggren/boozang-docs/README.md

 Lastly, to be able to fetch scenarios over the API you will need to define a filter in Jira.

-1. Go to FIlters -> Advanced Issue Search
+1. Go to Filters -> Advanced Issue Search
 2. Use the JQL to retrieve only automated scenarios

 ![xray-bz-filter-define](images/xray-bz-filter-define.png)